 A Percussive Conclusion

-But, be warned, just keep it under five minutes, you SOB!
-Consider it the Drum Solo Time Scale.
-Study this and remember it whenever you take to the stage.
+But, be warned, just keep it around five minutes!
+Consider the following our official Drum Solo Time Scale.
+Study this and remember it whenever you take to the stage:

-- 5 minutes – Great!
+- 5 minutes or under: Great!

-- 10 minutes – Okay, that’s pushing it a bit.
+- 10 minutes: Okay, that’s pushing it a bit…

-- 15 minutes – Erm, is this ever going to end?
+- 15 minutes: Erm, is this ever going to end?

-- 20 minutes – Oh dear Christ, we’ve got one of those.
+- 20 minutes: Oh dear Christ, we’ve got one of those.

-- 30 minutes – Does this drummer have a narcissistic personality disorder?
+- 30 minutes: Does this drummer have a narcissistic personality disorder?

-- 40 minutes – This drummer has a narcissistic personality disorder.
+- 40 minutes: This drummer has a narcissistic personality disorder.

-- 50 minutes – Oh… god!
+- 50 minutes: Oh… god!
 I can’t stand it anymore!

-- 51 minutes – Right we’ve set the fire alarm off, everyone run for your lives!
+- 51 minutes: Right we’ve set the fire alarm off, everyone run for your lives!